YasirAli21-cmd/Phishing-Website-Detection/README.md

 🛠️ Tech Stack & Libraries <a name="tech-stack--libraries"></a>
 YSENTRY is developed using the following technologies:

-🐍 Python 3.13+ – Core programming language
+🐍 Python 3.13+ – Core programming language.

-🔥 Flask – Backend web framework
+🔥 Flask – Backend web framework.

-📊 Scikit-learn – Machine Learning model training and prediction
+📊 Scikit-learn – Machine Learning model training and prediction.

-🧪 Pandas – Data preprocessing and handling
+🧪 Pandas – Data preprocessing and handling.

-🔢 NumPy – Numerical computations
+🔢 NumPy – Numerical computations.

-🌐 Requests – URL and SSL validation
+🌐 Requests – URL and SSL validation.

 💻 Project Execution <a name="project-execution"></a>
 Run the Flask application using the following command: